 This year dried oranges seem to be everyone’s favorite holiday decor accessory and I am HERE for it!
 I happily hopped on this bandwagon and made some dried oranges of my own!
-Today I am sharing my tutorial on how to make the dried orange garland.
+Today I am sharing my tutorial on how to make dried orange garland.
 As a bonus, I am sharing three additional ideas when decorating with dried oranges for the holidays!

 This decor is not only beautiful but made with natural materials that can be composted and recycled right back into the earth.
 It is also a great DIY for beginners or a fun project to do with the kiddos during Christmas break.
 Let’s get started!

 How to Make Dried Orange Slice Garland | DIY

 First, determine where you want to displace your orange slice garland – wrapped around the tree?
 Draped across your mantel?
 Attached to a staircase banister?

 Once you know where the garland will hang, you will know the amount of garland required for this festive DIY.

 You will also want to decide how the oranges will be spaced across the string.
 The orange slices can butt up right next to each other or have a few inches between each.
 Based on the length of your garland and desired spacing, use a kitchen knife to cut your orange slices.